Peet’s Coffee

 The Solution

-Through 4 rounds of iterations I created designs for multiple coupons, mailers, donation signage, and brochures.
-In the final round the district lead and I decided upon 4 coupon designs, 1 mailer, 1 coffee donation sign, and 1 catering brochure to go to print.
+Through 4 rounds of iterations I created designs for multiple coupons, mailers, brochures, and donation signage.
+In the final round the district lead and I decided upon 4 coupon designs, 1 mailer, 1 catering brochure, and 1 coffee donation sign to go to print.
 Other designs were kept as backups and alternatives in case of future reprints.

 Coupons